kkm24132/BRUG/README.md

-# BRUG meetup
+## BRUG meetup

-### This repository captures most of my presentations / information shared in Bangalore R User Group meetups.
+### This repository captures content of my presentations, code notebooks / information shared in Bangalore R User Group meetups.

 Disclaimer:
-- The contents of this document are to best of my knowledge and experiences.
-Some data and names MAY BE tweaked to take care of data privacy and business sensitivity aspects.
-The information provided is purely to highlight experience gathered with clear business impact created as part of opportunities and NO WAY RELATES TO ANY ORGANIZATION.
+- The contents of this document are to best of my knowledge and based on my own experiences only.
+Some data and names MAY BE tweaked/masked to take care of data privacy, sensitivity and business sensitivity aspects if applicable.
+The information provided is purely to highlight experience gathered with clear business impact created and NO WAY RELATES TO ANY ORGANIZATION or ORGANIZATION's OPINIONS, VIEWS.
-- Purpose is for knowledge sharing and learning as much as possible.
+- Intent is for knowledge sharing and continuous learning as much as possible.
+- Focus is also to share from the quorum and leverage from lessons learnt, continuous learning.

-## 1. Deep Learning using R
+### 1. Deep Learning using R

 - P.S: Please refer to the DeepLearning_using_R.pdf for details.
 - Objective is to provide a very high level view about Deep learning and some packages in R. Example of MNIST dataset can be leveraged to showcase the use of R using various libraries.

-## 2. Packages / Libraries in R
+### 2. Packages / Libraries in R

 Please refer to Packages_and_OOP_in_R.pdf deck for content on the presentation conducted as part of BRUG.
 This focuses on Packages and OOP in R (at a high level).

 - P.S.: The following list does not involve entire exhaustive list.
 However, the intent is to provide some key and important packages that are used and helpful in most CRISP-DM phases.

-### Data Manipulation Packages
+### R Packages at a glance by category

 Package category|Package Name|Features
 ----------------------|---------------------|-------------------------